Obsessive-compulsive disorder (OCD)

 Photo of woman looking out of a window

 Obsessive-compulsive urges like this may gradually come to dominate their whole life.
 There are different types of obsessive-compulsive disorder (OCD).
-Some people constantly wash their hands.
-Others can't stop counting things, cleaning their home or obsessing over the same repetitive thoughts.
-Regardless of the kind of ritual they may have developed, people who have OCD just can't stop doing these things.
+Some people repeatedly wash their hands.
+Others can't stop counting things, cleaning their apartment or obsessing over the same repetitive thoughts.
+Whatever their ritual is, people who have OCD just can't stop doing these things.

 Symptoms

 OCD can lead to both obsessive thoughts and compulsive behaviors.
-Obsessions are unwanted thoughts, urges and images that repeatedly enter your mind and are almost impossible to shake off.
+With obsessive thoughts, the unpleasant repetitions take place in the mind.
+They constantly force their way into our consciousness and are hard to shake off.
 They are often very distressing, and it's hard to stop them with will power alone.

-Typical obsessions include a constant fear of germs and infections, a fear of forgetting to do something, and a fear of behaving inappropriately.
-Some people have an obsessive fear of hurting themselves or others, or of sexually assaulting someone.
+Typical obsessions include a constant fear of germs and infections, a fear of forgetting to do something, or of behaving inappropriately.
+Some people have an obsessive fear of hurting themselves or others, or of sexually molesting someone.
 But that doesn't mean that they would actually do those things.

 Compulsive behaviors are associated with actions.
 These actions are certain rituals that are repeated over and over.
 For people with OCD, this is a way to try to get frightening thoughts out of their head and feel safe again.
 Some people are afraid of dirt, and constantly wash their hands or clean their home all the time.
-People who compulsively arrange things have developed a very specific idea of how and in what order they should be arranged.
-If they are arranged in a different way, it makes them nervous.
+People who compulsively arrange things have developed a very specific idea of how and in what order things should be arranged.
+If things are arranged in a different way it makes them nervous.
 Some people are compelled to collect things, and can't throw anything away.
 This can become so extreme that they may stop taking out the garbage.
-Others can't stop counting: For example, repeatedly counting to 20 helps them feel calm for a short while.
-Suppressing this behavior makes them feel anxious, tense and scared.
+Others can't stop counting things: For example, repeatedly counting to 20 helps them feel calm for a short while.
+If people with OCD suppress this behavior, they feel anxious, tense and scared.

 People with OCD know that their obsessive thoughts and compulsive behaviors are over the top and illogical.
 That is worrying and distressing.
 Many feel like they're powerless to do anything and have no control over the situation.
 That makes them feel even more anxious.
 Some worry that they might be "going mad."